fluent/fluentd-docs-gitbook/articles/kubernetes-fluentd.md

 (or some) nodes run a copy of a *pod*.
 In order to solve log collection we are going to implement a Fluentd DaemonSet.

-Fluentd is flexible enough and have the proper plugins to distribute logs to different third party applications like databases or cloud services, so the principal question is to know: *where the logs will be stored ?*.
-Once we got that question answered, we can move forward configuring our DaemonSet.
+Fluentd is flexible enough and has proper plugins to distribute logs to different third party applications like databases or cloud services, so the principal question is: *where will the logs be stored?* Once we answer this question, we can move forward to configuring our DaemonSet.

-The below steps will focus on sending the logs to a Elasticsearch Pod.
+The below steps will focus on sending the logs to an Elasticsearch Pod.

 ### Get Fluentd DaemonSet sources

-We have created a Fluentd DaemonSet that have the proper rules and container image ready to get started:
+We have created a Fluentd DaemonSet that has proper rules and container image ready to get started:

 -   <https://github.com/fluent/fluentd-kubernetes-daemonset>